If you need to connect a computer, send an e-mail to menet@me.umn.edu and include the room you wish to connect it in.

 Users are encouraged to look at the Secure Shell (ssh) for similar functionality.

-The only people who should be servicing or configuring Enet Managed computers are Enet Staff
+The only people who should be servicing, changing wires or configuring Enet Managed computers are Enet Staff

-If you see ANYONE ELSE Servicing, Configuriing, or inappropriately making changes to any Enet Managed machine ,please contact us immediately so we take appropriate measures.
+If you see ANYONE other than Enet Staff Servicing, Configuring, Disconnecting, or inappropriately making changes to any Enet Managed machine, please contact Enet immediately so Enet may take appropriate measures.